ZeeCoder/container-query/docs/webpack-and-react.md

 **That's it!**

-Now all new _Avatar_ components will automatically adjust to the size of the component individually.
+Now all new _Avatar_ components will change their styling according to their own size.

-As you can see from the example, you can affect descendants' styles too, based on the same size changes.

 **Next:** [Usage with Gulp](gulp.md)